tillbiskup/fitpy/docs/index.rst

 * `ASpecD <https://docs.aspecd.de/>`_

   A Python framework for the analysis of spectroscopic data focussing on reproducibility and good scientific practice.
-The framework the cwepr package is based on, developed by T. Biskup.
+The framework the FitPy package is based on, developed by T. Biskup.

 * `trepr <https://docs.trepr.de/>`_

-  Package for processing and analysing time-resolved electron paramagnetic resonance (TREPR) data, developed by J. Popp and maintained by T. Biskup.
+  Package for processing and analysing time-resolved electron paramagnetic resonance (TREPR) data, developed by J. Popp, currently developed and maintained by M. Schröder and T. Biskup.

 * `cwepr <https://docs.cwepr.de/>`_